-Russia says 10 people killed in Ukrainian attack on Belgorod
+Russia says 21 people killed in Ukrainian attack on Belgorod

 Russian drone attacks against Ukraine continued on Saturday, with the General Staff of the Ukrainian Armed Forces reporting that 10 Iranian-made Shahed drones had been shot down across the Kherson, Khmelnytskyi, and Mykolaiv regions.

-On Friday, Moscow’s forces launched more than 100 missiles and dozens of drones across Ukraine, an onslaught described by one air force official as the biggest aerial barrage of the war.
+On Friday, Moscow’s forces launched more than 100 missiles and dozens of drones across Ukraine, an onslaught described by a Ukrainian Air Force official as the biggest aerial barrage of the war.

-The attack damaged a maternity hospital, apartment blocks, and schools, with rescuers continuing to search through the rubble.

 Relief operations in the aftermath of yesterday’s Russian attack continue.
 Almost 120 cities and villages have been affected, with hundreds of civilian objects damaged.